As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 In the United States, jade is usually found in the northwestern states, particularly the following states:

-Outside of the United States, jade can also be found in Russia, China, and Guatemala.
+Jade can also be found outside the United States in Russia, China, and Guatemala.

 How to Tell the Quality of Jade

 Jade is one of the most valuable stones in the world, partially due to widespread demand across China.
-The highest quality of jade has an intense jade coloration that is known as “Imperial jade.”
+The highest quality jade has an intense coloration known as “Imperial jade.”

-TIP: Jade is highly praised for its vivid green color, but sometimes the color is a result of dyeing.
+TIP: Jade is highly praised for its vivid green color but sometimes results from dyeing.
 Find out how to spot dyed jade in the article below:

 Step-by-Step Guide: How to Tell & Identify if Jade is Dyed